blockdeep/libro/src/medium/Redundant_Storage_Usage.md

 	StorageMap<_, Identity, SomeId, AccountId, BlockNumberFor<T>>, OptionQuery>;
 ```

+In this example:

-In this example, the InfoOwner storage map is redundant since the owner is already stored within the Info structure.
+- The InfoOwner storage map is redundant since the owner is already stored within the Info structure.

 ## What can be done instead